 - Describe the evolution of adjuvant therapy clinical trials over the last three decades

 - Acknowledge the different practice patterns regarding the utilization of adjuvant radiation therapy

 - Review the data supporting the use of capecitabine and gemcitabine in the adjuvant treatment of ductal adenocarcinoma of the pancreas from the ESPAC-4 trial

 - Collaborate across different specialties and with all members of the oncology care team to provide effective and patient-centered treatment and supportive care

-- This course expires on January 18, 2020.
-Participants must complete all necessary course components by this date.
+- This course expires on January 18, 2019.
+Participants must complete all necessary course components by this date to receive credit.

 - This course is available as part of the 2017 ASCO Tumor Boards bundle.